ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

     #ListenAddress ::
     ~~~

-    Notice that I have also specified a concrete IP in the `ListenAddress` parameter, making the SSH daemon (called `sshd`) to listen only on the interface that corresponds to that IP.
+    Notice that there is a concrete IP specified in the `ListenAddress` parameter, making the SSH daemon (called `sshd`) to listen only on the interface that corresponds to that IP.
 In this case, the IP corresponds with the physical Ethernet network card in use in the Proxmox VE host.
 By default, the `sshd` process listens in all available interfaces in the host, when set with the default `ListenAddress 0.0.0.0` setting.

 2. Save the the change and restart the `sshd` service: